Alice Y. Ting: Early life and education

 Alice Ting was born in Taiwan and immigrated to the United States when she was three years old.
 She was raised in Texas and attended the Texas Academy of Mathematics and Science (TAMS).
-She received her B.S. in Chemistry from Harvard University in 1996, working with Nobel laureate E.J.
+As a high school student, Ting participated in the Research Science Institute at MIT.
+She received her B.S. in chemistry from Harvard University in 1996, working with Nobel laureate E.J.
 Corey.
 She completed her Ph.D. with Peter G. Schultz at the University of California, Berkeley in 2000.

 Ting completed her postdoctoral fellowship with 2008 Nobel Laureate Roger Y. Tsien.

 Career

 Ting joined the MIT Chemistry Department in 2002 where she was the Ellen Swallow Richards Professor until 2016.
 In 2016, she moved to Stanford University, Departments of Genetics, of Biology, and, by courtesy, of Chemistry.
 Her research harnesses the power of directed evolution and synthetic organic chemistry to develop novel methods for studying the cell.
 She has received a number of awards, including a 2008 NIH Director's Pioneer Award, a 2010 Arthur C. Cope Scholar Award from the American Chemical Society, an NIH Transformative R01 Award (both 2013 and 2018), the McKnight Technological Innovations in Neuroscience Award, the Technology Review TR35 Award, the Sloan Foundation Research Fellowship, the Office of Naval Research Young Investigator Award, the Camille Dreyfus Teacher-Scholar Award, and the Vilcek Prize for Creative Promise in Biomedical Science in 2012.
 Ting has been an investigator of the Chan Zuckerberg Biohub since 2017.
+She delivered the John Kendrew Lecture at the MRC Laboratory of Molecular Biology in 2022.
+Ting was elected as a member of the National Academy of Sciences in 2023.
+In October of 2025, Ting was elected to be a member of the National Academy of Medicine.